 Patients who have been referred to an ophthalmologist are often anxious, highlighting the importance of a smooth and seamless referral process.
 That’s why we have a dedicated, clinically qualified referrer liaison team to assist you and your patients every step of the way.
 Our referrer liaisons actively seek feedback so that we can continuously improve our services.

-This liaison team is also responsible for managing the SHARED VISION program of face-to-face activities we hold throughout the year.
+This liaison team is also responsible for managing Vision Eye Institute’s program of educational activities, including our popular national webinar series.

-For any queries regarding referrals or SHARED VISION events, please contact:
+For any queries regarding referrals, CPD events or clinical placements, please contact:

 Many University of Melbourne and University of New South Wales final-year optometry students complete placements at Vision Eye Institute clinics.
 Together, our clinics host up to 200 students every year.